thomasmktong/node-skyscanner-live/README.md

   { id: 'HU-sky', name: 'Hungary' } ]
 ```

 Use `search` function to poll Skyscanner's API and get a list of air tickets.
-Since this is on-demand real-time search, the time takes to execute this function varies.
-In Skyscanner's original API, you have to continuously polling a URL until the result JSON is fully proulated.
+Since this is on-demand real-time search, the time takes to execute this function may vary.
+In Skyscanner's original API, you have to continuously poll a URL until the result JSON is fully propulated.
 This has caused complexities in handling Promise of waits, retries, together with logic to determine if API limit has been breached.
-This module has encapsulated all this in a simple function.
+This module has encapsulated all these in a simple function.

 ```javascript
 skyscanner.search('HKG-sky', 'LHR-sky', '2017-03-08', '2017-03-31').then(function (data) {